Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 1 trashcan
 - 1 desk

+### q.
+Language Laboratories

+Language laboratories are 25.20m² and are designed to fit 8 peoples.
+There will be 2 in total.

+Language laboratories have to contain:
+- 8 tables
+- 9 chairs
+- 1 whiteboard
+- 1 computer
+- 6 plugs
+- 1 trashcan
+- 1 TV or video projector
+- 1 desk

 ## B. Halls
 ### a.
 Drone Zone
 #### 1. Flight Zone

-Drone Zone is 78.54m² and is designed to fit Drones.
+The Flight Zone is 78.54m² and is designed to fit Drones.

-Drone Zone have to contain:
+The Flight Zone have to contain:
 - 1 Drone
 - 1 protection for flight
 - 1 round carpet on the ground

 #### 2. Stands Zone

-Stands Zone is 33.72m² and is designed to 12-15 people.
+The Stands Zone is 33.72m² and is designed to 12-15 people.

 Stands Zone have to contain:
 - 1 Bleacher

 ### b.
 Robotic Parkour